Skip to main content

 required

 Name of a Goldsky secret holding the Postgres connection details (host, port, user, password, databaseName).
-See Secret format.
+For hosted Postgres, use the secret name shown on the hosted database detail page.

 primary_key